x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-user-mailboxes/enable-or-disable-single-item-recovery.md

 For detailed syntax and parameter information, see [Set-Mailbox](https://technet.microsoft.com/library/a0d413b9-d949-4df6-ba96-ac0906dedae2.aspx).

-## Use the Shell to disable single item recovery
+## Use Exchange Online PowerShell to disable single item recovery

 You might need to disable single item recovery for a user's mailbox.
 For example, before you can use **Search-Mailbox -DeleteContent** to permanently delete content from a mailbox, you have to disable single item recovery.
 For more information, see [Search and Delete Messages](https://technet.microsoft.com/library/8c36bb03-e716-4fdd-9958-4aa7a2a1db42.aspx).